ushahidi/Ushahidi_Web/README.markdown

     NOTE: The process of configuring file permissions is different for various operating systems.
 Here are some helpful links about permissions for the Windows (http://support.microsoft.com/kb/308419) and Unix (http://www.washington.edu/computing/unix/permissions.html) operating systems.

-* Create the Ushahidi database
+* Create the Ushahidi database:
     Ushahidi stores all its information in a database.
 You must therefore create this database in order to install Ushahidi.
 This is done as follows:

     `mysqladmin -u 'username' -p create 'databasename'`